BUSINESS-NEWS-SCHEDULE AT 1330 GMT /8.30 AM ET

 + See also:

-- RUSSIA-MARKETS/ROUBLE (UPDATE 2), moved, by Alexander Winning and Vladimir Abramov, 410 words
+- SAIPEM-STOCKS/ (UPDATE 1), moved, by Oleg Vukmanovic and Stephen Jewkes, 435 words

 ECONOMY